What is a Firewall? A Guide to Network Security and Safety

 Conclusion

-You must be now clear with as to what is the firewall in computer network.
-You also learned the different types of firewalls and how to use a firewall.
-Cybersecurity is a booming field in today's times.
-If you are looking to learn ethical hacking to protect devices and networks from cybercriminals you can opt for Cybersecurity Experts Masters Program from Simplilearn.
+You must now be clear on what a firewall is.
+You also learned the different types of firewalls and how to use them.
+Cybersecurity is a booming field today.
+If you are looking to learn ethical hacking to protect devices and networks from cyber criminals, you can opt for the Cybersecurity Experts Masters Program from Simplilearn.

 FAQs